Natacuin/dotnet-microservices-bootcamp/08-AccountService/README.md

+# Account Service v3

 **Account Management Service invoking Notification Service**

 Before this version Account Service and Notification Service worked independently.
-Now we want to invoke the Notification Service if a certain condition is met.
+Now Account Service will invoke the Notification Service if a certain condition is met: When an account record is updated.

 **Invoke the Notification Service**